Linda-Gail Bekker

-Linda-Gail Bekker MBChB, DTMH, DCH, FCP(SA) is a Professor of Medicine and Chief Operating Officer of the Desmond Tutu HIV Foundation.
-She is also Director of the Desmund Tutu HIV Centre at the University of Cape Town.
-She is a Past President of the International AIDS Society (2016-18).
+Linda-Gail Bekker MBChB, DTMH, DCH, FCP(SA) is a professor of Medicine and Chief Executive Officer of the Desmond Tutu Health Foundation.
+She is also Director of the Desmond Tutu HIV Centre at the University of Cape Town.
+She is a Past President of the International AIDS Society (2016–18).

 Early life and education

 Bekker was born in Zimbabwe.
 She studied medicine at the University of Cape Town.
 She intended on becoming a geriatrician, but completed a clinical rotation in KwaZulu-Natal and became interested in HIV and TB research.
 She saw young people dying from HIV/AIDS and was frustrated that she couldn't help them.
 Her PhD was funded by the John E. Fogarty International Center.
 She worked in the Rockefeller University on host immunology.
 Her doctoral advisor was Gilla Kaplan and she continues to work with her today.